prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 * The Rubicon Project adapter does not make concurrent banner and video requests.
 Instead, the adapter will send a video request if bids[].params.video is supplied, else a banner request will be made.

+### Setting up the Prebid Server Adapter

+If you're a Prebid Server host company looking to enable the Rubicon server-side adapter, you'll need to contact globalsupport@magnite.com.
+They will provide:
+- a Magnite DV+ XAPI login and password that you'll place in the PBS config
+- a partner code you can use for cookie-syncing with Magnite's service

 ### Configuration

 #### Single-Request